-Projects are time bound by nature.
-They have to be implemented within a specific period of time.
-Project Closing is the final phase and an important aspect of the project life cycle.
-It is, however, one of the most neglected project management activities.
-A Project Closure is often used in this phase to formally close projects.
-It used to summarize project results and validates the accomplishment of project goals.
+Projects are time-bound by nature, necessitating execution within predefined timeframes.
+The Project Closing phase is the final step of the project life cycle and holds considerable significance in the context of organizational accountability.
+It is, however, one of the most overlooked project management activities.
+A Project Closure serves as a procedure during this phase to formally close the project.
+It is used to summarizing project results and validating the successful accomplishment of project objectives.

-A project closure is a document that provides a formal way for closing the project and a place to record the final project outcomes.
-It allows to go through the best practices and lessons learnt as well as any issues that have developed during project implementation.
-It helps ensure controls are in place and sufficient to sustain the benefits achieved.
-It also allows to release the team from the project and formally hands off the project to the process owner.
+In essence, a project closure is a document that provides a formal way for closing the project while also services as a repository for recording its ultimate outcomes.
+It allows to go through the best practices and lessons learned as well as any issues and challenges that may have emerged during project implementation.
+It helps to ensure that adequate controls are in place and sufficient to sustain the benefits achieved.
+Furthermore, it signifies the team’s release from the project and formalizes the handover to the process owner.

 Project closure reports often include the following elements:

-- Best practices, lessons learnt, problems and shortcomings developed during implementation.
+5. Best practices, lessons learned, issues, challenges, and shortcomings developed during implementation.

 There are many tools that can help to formally close your project.
 The simplest way is to use this excel worksheet.